 Buttermilk Oatmeal Muffins

-This buttermilk oatmeal muffin can easily be adapted for vegan and gluten free diets.
-It’s a great base recipe for all sorts of muffin flavours: peanut butter & berry, chocolate & cranberry, blueberry & cream cheese and more!
-See bottom of the post for seven delicious options.
+These buttermilk oatmeal muffins can easily be adapted for vegan and gluten free diets.
+They are perfect for all sorts of muffin flavours: peanut butter & berry, chocolate & cranberry, blueberry & cream cheese and more!
+See section above for eight delicious options.

 - Prep Time: 10 minutes